Generic name: triamcinolone acetonide, povidone-iodine, isopropyl alcohol

 - Irritation or redness develops

-- condition persists for more than 72 hours, consult a physician
+- conditions persist for more than 72 hours

 Keep out of reach of children.